-The Mayor and Combined Authority activities and policies are already informed by an ambition to tackle climate change; the Independent Commission on Climate will report its findings and recommendations to the Combined Authority in 2021.
+The Mayor and Combined Authority activities and policies are already informed by an ambition to tackle climate change; the Climate Action Plan 2022-2025 that was approved in 2022.
+This was informed by the work of the Independent Commission on Climate that reported its findings and recommendations to the Combined Authority in 2021.

 The Mayor and Combined Authority have a potentially very significant role to play in enabling carbon reduction and adaptation to climate change through, for example:

 - The implementation of the Local Transport and Connectivity Plan (transport, from all modes, accounts for two-fifths of Cambridgeshire and Peterborough’s carbon emissions)

 - Enabling the wo9rkforvce to have the right skills to support a low carbon economy

 - Encouraging business development and productivity improvement (business, including agriculture, accounts for just over a third of local emissions).

 The Combined Authority Board agreed in late 2019 to established an Independent Commission on Climate to provide a commanding climate change evidence base that would help the region to direct its focus in terms of climate change strategies and objectives.
 Their report and background evidence (including an assessment of climate-related risks, and a pathway to Net Zero) can be found here: Independent Commission Report

 Read the Cambridgeshire and Peterborough CLIMATE ACTION PLAN 2022 – 2025